You are currently viewing Skilled Worker Visa 2024

 If this applies to you, check how much you’ll need to be paid to qualify for this visa.

-Your total stay in the UK cannot be more than 4 years if you apply to work in a postdoctoral position at 70% of the usual going rate.
-This includes any time you’ve already spent in the UK on a Tier 2 (General) work visa.
+Your total stay in the UK cannot be more than 4 years if you apply to work in a postdoctoral position at 70% of the standard going rate.
+This includes any time you’ve already spent in the UK on a Graduate visa.

 The going rates for these jobs are based on the national pay scales set by the relevant independent body, for example the NHS.